UWPCE-PythonCert-ClassRepos/Fall2018-PY210A/notes_for_class/source/session07.rst

 Operator Precedence
 ...................

-This table tells you which opertors have "Precedence" over each other -- that is, which are evaluated first:
+This table tells you which operators have "Precedence" over each other -- that is, which are evaluated first:

 https://docs.python.org/3/reference/expressions.html#operator-precedence

 When in doubt -- add parenthesis to make it clear.
-Cis there a way to add parentheses that works for the above?
+Is there any way to add parentheses that works for the above?

 Comparison Chaining
 ...................